umaranis/svelte-lexical/README.md

 - project is setup as monorepo using pnpm workspaces
 - for running a demo in development <code>pnpm -C demos\richtext-editor dev</code>
 - ESLint is setup for vscode
+- npm package is automatically published on creation of Github release using Github Actions